NoSQL Databases

 • Data management in NoSQL is more challenging than SQL DBs.

-• Setting up of NoSQL is also cumbersome.
+• Setting up of NoSQL DB is more cumbersome.

 SQL vs NoSQL Databases

-CAP theorem states that it’s impossible for a distributed data store to offer more than two out of three:
+CAP theorem states that it’s impossible for a distributed data store to offer all three of these at a time, we have to settle with any 2 of them:

 • Consistency:

-• Data should remain consistent even after the execution of an operation.
+• Data should remain consistent after the execution of an operation.

-• Once data is written, any future read request should contain that data.
+• Once data is written, any future read request should contain that version of the data.

 • Availability:

-• DB should always be available and responsive.
+• Database should always be available and responsive.

 • Should not have any downtime.